Home arrow LABANORAS BIRD LIST arrow Labanoras Bird List.

 Black Tern.

 Breeds on nearby lakes, possibly bred in an open area within the flood forest in 2008.
-Otherwise occasional birds fly over, generally from about 5-10 May.
+Otherwise occasional birds fly over, more abundant some years when presumed breeding nearby.
+Generally occurs from about 5-10 May.

 White-winged Black Tern.